How to Read Text From Image in Blazor

 VB C#

 Finally, the extracted text is saved in the imageText variable for display.
-Here, we are going to work with English text images.
+The library supports English text images without additional configuration.
 You can have a look at how to use different languages on this code example page.

 Blazor Frontend UI Component Source code

-Now, we need to create the UI for the application.
+Now, create the UI for the application.
 Open the OCR.razor file and write the following code:

 @page "/IronOCR"